tryscer/flock/flock-music.md

 ​	"What are you doing?"
 Barry shouts, politely.
 ​	"She says she doesn't want a steam pillar!"
 Eddie shouts back.
 "So I'm disassembling the steam pillar.
 First she says go ahead--"
 ​	"That's it!"
 Barry laughs.
 "Do what you're told.
 Conform!"
-​	On stage, Ruth says, "And who here is ready, who here is willing!
+​	On stage, Vilma says, "And who here is ready, who here is willing!
 I say who here is ready and willing to ride this train?"
 ​	The little crowd roars in applause.
 The drums are alone now, their rhythm a slow churning of train wheels.

 *(CHACHA-chacha-CHACHA-chacha!)*